 He owned and operated the Kansas City and Oakland Athletics for 20 years.
 Nearly everyone, including fellow owners, players, the fans of his teams, the media, and the baseball commissioner, disliked or even despised him.
 When his team lost, he blamed everyone but himself.
-When they won, he was apt to call the radio booth during the game if his name were not mentioned often enough.
-He was a self-made millionaire who, in the words of sportswriter Jim Murray, “worshipped his creator."
+When they won, he was apt to call the radio booth during the game if his name was not mentioned often enough.
+He was a self-made millionaire who, in the words of sportswriter Jim Murray, “worshipped his creator.”1

 It is impossible to write about the great 1970s Athletics, a team that won three consecutive World Series titles, without presenting Finley as the star of the show; the baseball team, even the games themselves, often seemed a sidelight to some other story.
 This is exactly how Finley wanted it.
-Ron Bergman, who covered the Athletics for the Oakland Tribune, once wrote, “Finley makes the games incidental.
-After the 1973 Series was over … I had to go back and read about the games to see what happened."
-Several books were written about the A’s during their glory years, and every one of them placed Finley front and center.
+Ron Bergman, who covered the Oakland Athletics for the Oakland Tribune, once wrote, “Finley makes the games incidental.
+After the 1973 Series was over … I had to go back and read about the games to see what happened.”2 Several books were written about the A’s during their glory years, and every one of them placed Finley front and center.

 Finley ran the entire operation to an extent that was startling.
-He not only made all the baseball decisions in Oakland--deciding whom to draft or sign, making trades, suggesting the lineup, advising in-game strategy--he often wrote the copy for the yearbook, made out the song lists for the organist, decided the menu for the press room during the World Series, and designed the uniforms.
+He not only made all the baseball decisions in Oakland — deciding whom to draft or sign, making trades, suggesting the lineup, advising in-game strategy — he often wrote the copy for the yearbook, made out the song lists for the organist, decided the menu for the press room during the World Series, and designed the uniforms.
 Finley had to approve all injuries before a player could be put on the disabled list.
 Not surprisingly, he went through office staffers at an alarming rate.
 People soon tire of being screamed at, humiliated, and treated, as one former employee put it, “worse than animals.”

 And yet he won.
 And what’s more, Finley won almost entirely with players that his organization had signed and developed.
-The Athletics were built precisely the way we imagine that a great team ought to be built: they signed or drafted dozens of quality players, sifted through them for a few years until several developed, made a couple of key trades to redistribute the talent, and provided depth with veteran role players.
+The Athletics were built precisely the way we imagine a great team ought to be built: They signed or drafted dozens of quality players, sifted through them for a few years until several developed, made a couple of key trades to redistribute the talent, and provided depth with veteran role players.
 It worked splendidly, and likely would have continued to work splendidly had the game’s labor system not changed.
 Once the players had to be treated on nearly equal ground, Finley’s techniques were no longer successful.
-For this, Finley has himself to blame, for no one did more to incite the player rebellion than Charlie.
+For this, Finley had himself to blame, for no one did more to incite the player revolution than Charlie.

 If the architect of the great Athletics had been anyone other than Finley, he might have received a book contract, and spent his retirement years giving speeches on college campuses.
 Since it was Finley, everyone could hardly wait until he got out of baseball so that they could unplug their noses.
 It is amusing to imagine what the other owners must have felt watching this man hoist the World Series trophy every year on national television.